Neverlow512/epifania/README.md

 - ✅ Compact UI with information density optimization
 - ✅ Modal-based detailed information views
 - ✅ Direct GitHub API integration for Frida releases

-**Planned Features:**
+- ✅ Tab navigation infrastructure with reusable components

-- 🔄 Process enumeration and management
+**In Development:**
-- 🔄 Application listing and package management
+- 🔄 Processes tab for runtime monitoring and management
-- 🔄 Script injection interface with code editor
+- 🔄 Packages tab for application catalog and lifecycle control
-- 🔄 Memory inspection tools
+- 🔄 Files tab for device filesystem browsing
-- 🔄 Network traffic interception
+- 🔄 Workshop tab for script injection and active analysis

 ## Architecture